DmytroHutnyk/notes_manager/README.md

 # Notes Manager Web Application

 ## Description
-Notes Manager is a web application designed to manage notes.
-Users can create notes, assign statues to them and a finish date.
+Notes Manager is a web application designed for efficient note management.
+Users can create notes, assign statuses, and set completion dates.

-The system supports two predefined user roles, each with specific permissions:
+The system includes two predefined user roles with specific permissions:

 #### Roles description:
-- **User:**  Add, delete notes, modify content and statuses of notes.
+- **User:**  Can create, edit, delete notes, and update their statuses.
-- **Admin:** Full access, and access to admin panel where he can manage created notes and registered users.
+- **Admin:** Has full access, including an Admin Panel for managing notes and registered users.

-Users can register with User Role.
+New users can register with the User role by default.

 The application is built using the Spring Framework, with Spring Boot for backend development and Spring Data JPA for database interaction.